 Rule 2: Know How Much Money You Earn Per Hour

 You have to know how much money you make per hour.
 This allows you to start valuing your time and not wasting it.
 When knowing how much you make per hour, you can better decide what things you spend your time doing.
 Additionally, you can make purchase decisions based on your hourly rate.
 For example, if you make $25 an hour and you want to buy a $100 pair of shoes, those shoes while cost you 4 hours of work.
 This can help you put what you spend in perspective.
 Are those shoes worth 4 hours of your time?

 Rule 3: Build a Budget and Track Your Spending

 61% of adults don’t use any kind of budget.
 A budget is critical if you want to stay in control of your money.
 Even the wealthiest of the wealthy use a budget.
 You need to know where your money is going.
 How much are you saving?
 How much are you spending?
 Where are you wasting it?
 A budget can answer these questions, so budget!!!

 Rule 4: Simplify Everything

 Managing your money can take a lot of effort, but it doesn’t have to.
-Your job is to simply your money management as much as possible.
+Your job is to simplify your money management as much as possible.
 Things like automatic bill pay, limiting the number of credit cards you have, automated investing, and regular times where you review and manage your money can make it simpler.
 For example, I automated my investments, use one primary credit card, automated bill pay, and check my accounts every Saturday.
 It only takes a few minutes.
 I don’t focus on the money I have during the week.
 I focus on the money I’m making.
 Then on Saturday, I focus a few minutes on what I have and what I owe.